strohs/aws-cda-notes/study-notes-JUNE2018.md

         * traffic is routed to the new instances according to your own schedule
         * supported for EC2, on-premise, and Lambda functions
         * blue is active deployment and green is the new release
+* CodePipeline
+    * Continuous Integration / Continuous Delivery Service
+    * automates your end-to-end software release process based on a user defined workflow
+    * can be configured to automatically trigger your pipeline as soon as a change is detected in your source code repository
+    * integrates with other services from AWS like CodeBuild and CodeDeploy, as well as third-party and custom plug-ins